Lowgular/nx-material-starter-kit-acms/README.md

-# Lowgular Nx Starter Kit App only Component Model Service
+# Lowgular Nx Material Starter Kit App only Component Model Service

 This project was generated using [Lowgular](https://www.lowgular.io).